On the minimum bisection of random $3$-regular graphs: Bisections of type one

-Now, our goal is to bound from above the number the possibilities for the graph $G$, in which $(U_1, U_2)$ is a minimal bisection of size $\beta n$.
+Let also $G_{pc, 1}$ have $\beta'n \ge \beta n - 3\log^2 n$ edges.
+Our goal is to bound from above the number of possibilities for the graph $G$ in which $(U_1, U_2)$ is a minimal bisection of size $\beta n$.
 To do this, we first construct the skeleton of $G_{pc, 1}$ and label its vertices.
 Then, we bound from above the number of extensions of $G_{pc, 1}$ to $G[U_1]$ and consequently to $G$.
 After that, we optimize with respect to the parameter $\beta$.

 Let $t_i = t_i(n)$ be the number of paths of length $i$ in $G_{pc, 1}$ and let $c_i = c_i(n)$ be the number of cycles of length $i$ edges in $G_{pc, 1}$.

 \begin{lemma} The number of automorphisms of the graph $G_{pc, 1}$ are